 Strong momentum for »our« constitutional appeal

 The content of the ruling of the Regional Court Heilbronn, according to which in factory farming practically everything would be legal – including violation of applicable animal welfare legislation – is now swept aside.
 We support the animal rights activist Jonathan Steinhauser with his constitutional appeal against this judgement which was even confirmed by the Higher Regional Court.
-This judgement could have become a gigantic problem for animal protection, but this danger is now averted.
+This judgement could have become a gigantic problem for animal protection in Germany, but this danger is now averted.

 Higher chances of success for criminal charges and lawsuits

 Section 17 of the Animal Welfare Act is particularly relevant for criminal charges.
 It states that anyone who kills a vertebrate animal without good reason shall be punished with a prison sentence of up to three years or a fine.
-In the past, the federal prosecutors had usually interpreted the »good reason« in favor of the user of the animal.
+In the past, the federal prosecutors had usually interpreted the »good reason« in favor of the farmers.
 Now they must follow the stricter interpretation of the Federal Administrative Court.
 An example is the culpability of killing »surplus« piglets in pig breeding.
 From our point of view, it is now clear that there is no »good reason« for this and that the protection of life is applicable.
 Killing »surplus« piglets is therefore illegal and could even be punished with jail time.

 As mentioned above, the animal industry is constantly referring to excessive costs that allegedly make it impossible to stop pain, harm and suffering.
 Examples include the end of amputations without anaesthesia (e.g. teeth and tails in pigs, beak tips in turkeys and ducks, horns in cattle) and the tethering of cows.
 These arguments are now no longer justifiable and can be easily attacked with lawsuits.

 According to the Animal Welfare Act, no one is allowed to be »causing an animal pain,suffering or harm without good reason«.
 What exactly is to be considered »reasonable« has so far not been entirely clear.
 The state of North Rhine-Westphalia has denied the »reasonable grounds« in the case of the killing of male day-old chicks in laying hen breeding and has therefore instructed the responsible veterinary offices in 2013 to prohibit the practice by administrative order.
 Two hatcheries had sued against this.
 In the court proceedings, it was debated whether economic reasons alone could justify the killing of the chicks, i.e. whether they could be regarded as a »good reason«.
 The Minden Administrative Court and the Münster Higher Administrative Court had ruled in favor of the hatcheries in the lower courts.
 These legal entities thus came to the ruling that chick culling is to be considered as reasonable.
-On June 13, 2019, the Federal Administrative Court ruled on the appeal and made significant improvements.
+On June 13, 2019, the Federal Administrative Court ruled on the appeal.